Going back to work for somebody else

 - What you did in your last job before retirement?
 Retraining may not be needed.

 - What you did at an earlier time in your career (and may still be good at)?
-Some retraining may be needed — a refresher course, or training in new technology, tools and techniques.
+Some retraining may be needed – a refresher course, or training in new technology, tools and techniques.
 (See Going back to school on this site.)

 - Thinking of something entirely new (maybe an area where you have a lot of interest, but have never done this for pay)?
 Considerable retraining may be needed.
-You need a retraining plan, perhaps school, or a “learner” position somewhere (see Find a School).
+You need a retraining plan, perhaps school, or a “learner” position somewhere (see Finding a School).

 - At your old company – perhaps as a part timer or consultant